-Remember "Varnish Built-In VCL Behavior" in which I talked about the built-in VCL behavior of Varnish?
+Remember "Varnish Built-In VCL Behavior" on page 31 in which I talked about the built-in VCL behavior of Varnish?
 Now that we know how VCL works, we can translate that behavior into a full-blown VCL file.

-Even if you don't register a VCL file or if your VCL file only contains a backend definition, Varnish will behave as follows:
+Even if you don't register a VCL file or if your VCL file only contains a backend definition, Varnish will behave as follows:1

-\ Copyright (c) 2006 Verdens Gang AS Copyright (c) 2006-2015 Varnish Software AS All rights reserved. \ Author: Poul-Henning Kamp <phk@phk.freebsd.dk> Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: 1.
+''' /- Copyright (c) 2006 Verdens Gang AS Copyright (c) 2006-2015 Varnish Software AS All rights reserved.
+Author: Poul-Henning Kamp <phk@phk.freebsd.dk> Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: 1.
 Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. \ THIS SOFTWARE IS PROVIDED BY THE AUTHOR AND CONTRIBUTORS ''AS IS'' AND \ ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE \ IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE \ ARE DISCLAIMED.
-IN NO EVENT SHALL AUTHOR OR CONTRIBUTORS BE LIABLE \ FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL \ DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS \ OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) \ HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT \ LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY \ OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE. \ The built-in (previously called default) VCL code. \ NB!
-You do NOT need to copy & paste all of these functions into your \ own vcl code, if you do not provide a definition of one of these \ functions, the compiler will automatically fall back to the default \ code from this file. \ This code will be prefixed with a backend declaration built from the \ -b argument. \/ vcl 4.0;
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+THIS SOFTWARE IS PROVIDED BY THE AUTHOR AND CONTRIBUTORS ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL AUTHOR OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF '''